 Creating and implementing a membership structure that works for your members and organization might take some time, and don’t be afraid to reevaluate your offerings and change things up if they’re not working!
 Ask your members how they feel about the tiered structure, research what other similar organizations are doing, and try out some different structures!

-For more information on membership best practices, you can download our free membership best practices guide
+For more information on membership best practices, you can download our free membership best practices guide!

-your free trial?
+Ready to start your free trial?

 Our membership software is intuitive to use and even easier to test for yourself.